Dealing with Varicose Veins During Pregnancy

 - There is severe swelling in either leg

 How Do I Deal With Painful Varicose Veins During Pregnancy?

 When it comes to varicose veins during pregnancy, you can only control a handful of factors.
-As mentioned, we recommend avoiding excess weight gain, exercising regularly, and not standing for long periods of time.
+As mentioned, we recommend avoiding excess weight gain, exercising regularly, not standing for long periods, avoiding wearing high heels, and maintaining a healthy diet.
 You may also want to ask your doctor about any potential benefits of wearing compression stockings.

 Unfortunately, varicose vein treatment while pregnant is not typically advised, so your treatment options are limited.
 Treatment is generally not available for pregnant women or those who are breastfeeding.

-Many of our patients come to us asking if varicose veins go away after pregnancy.
-We have better news in that regard: since varicose veins often resolve on their own postpartum, we usually recommend waiting a year beyond pregnancy before seeking treatment.
+But since varicose veins often resolve on their own postpartum, we usually recommend waiting a year after giving birth to seek treatment.

 What Are My Treatment Options After Pregnancy?